 Did you know that women and people from diverse gender identities represent less than 5% of the workforce in these areas?

 Don’t miss our virtual tabletop exercise, where you will have the chance to play a nuclear security role and break down stereotypes about what a nuclear security expert looks like.

-The World Institute for Nuclear Security, in collaboration with the UK’s Nuclear Transport Solutions (NTS), has designed a virtual tabletop exercise (TTX) that will give participants from underrepresented gender identities the opportunity to engage in the response to a fictional nuclear security incident.
+The World Institute for Nuclear Security, in collaboration with the UK’s Nuclear Transport Solutions (NTS), designed a virtual tabletop exercise (TTX) to give participants from underrepresented gender identities the opportunity to engage in the response to a fictional nuclear security incident.

-The TTX is designed around scenarios associated with advanced reactor technology, cybersecurity, and transport security, all areas of significant underrepresentation of women and people with diverse gender identities.
+The TTX was designed around scenarios associated with advanced reactor technology, cybersecurity, and transport security, all areas of significant underrepresentation of women and people with diverse gender identities.

 WINS’ partner in developing the TTX, NTS, is a leading provider of safe, secure and reliable nuclear and radioactive material transport services.
 As part of the UK’s Nuclear Decommissioning Authority, NTS has decades of experience in securely transporting nuclear material within the UK and around the world by land and sea.

 The UK’s Civil Nuclear Constabulary (CNC) is also supporting our tabletop exercise with their experts.
 The CNC is the armed police force in charge of protecting civil nuclear sites and nuclear materials in England and Scotland.

 Our focus on inviting people from underrepresented groups in the nuclear security sector allows us to challenge traditional ideas of what a nuclear security expert looks like, encourage organisations to consider a diverse pool of practitioners and thereby expand the global pool of nuclear security professionals.